tslabs/zx-evo/pentevo/docs/TSconf/tsconf_en.md

    - Line N+1: change the sprite descriptor, keeping ACT=0.
    - Line N+2: enable the sprite by writing ACT=1.

 3. Regard the spite Y-coordinate and Y-size.
-The last visible line of the sprite before its change must be "Line N-1" (from the example above) and the first visible line of the sprite after the change must be "Line N+4".
+The last visible line of the sprite before its change must be "Line N" (from the example above) and the first visible line of the sprite after the change must be "Line N+4".

 ### Registers